tlfvincent/ml-resources/README.md

 ### Natural Language Processing

 - [transformers](https://github.com/huggingface/transformers) - provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio.
 The documentation for this library can be found [here](https://huggingface.co/docs/transformers/installation).
+- [vaderSentiment](https://github.com/cjhutto/vaderSentiment) - a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.

 ### Computer Vision